OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 2: Create `01_bronze.bronze_customers` Table**

-  - _Business logic:_ Customer data is essential for segmentation and lifetime value analysis.
-Ensure each record represents a real customer and matches business requirements (e.g., valid emails, realistic ages).
+  - _Business logic:_ Ingest raw customer records as a stream, enforce schema and add lineage metadata.
+Fail the pipeline if any record is missing a `customer_id`, ensuring referential integrity for all downstream customer analytics.
   - _Tip:_ Run the pipeline after this step to validate customer data ingestion and catch schema or data quality issues early.

-  - [ ] Read as a stream from the `customers` directory.- use the `RAW_CUSTOMERS_PATH` variable.
+  - [ ] Read as a stream from the `customers` directory - use the `RAW_CUSTOMERS_PATH` variable.
   - [ ] Add `comment`: "Raw customers data from landing zone".
     - _Business logic:_ Use comments to clarify the source and business role of the table.
   - [ ] Add `ingest_timestamp` and `source_file_path` columns.
     - _Business logic:_ Track when and where customer data was ingested for compliance and troubleshooting.
-  - [ ] Cast all columns to their specified types.
+  - [ ] Cast all columns to their specified types (use <a href="SynteticDataGenerator.md">SynteticDataGenerator.md</a> for information about available columns.)
     - _Business logic:_ Proper types help with downstream joins and analytics.
 For example, casting `age` to integer allows for age-based segmentation.
   - [ ] **Set Failure Condition:** The pipeline must fail if `customer_id` is `NULL`.
     - _Business logic:_ Customer ID is the primary key for all customer analytics.
 Missing IDs break referential integrity.

 - **Task 3: Create `01_bronze.bronze_products` Table**

-  - _Business logic:_ Product data powers inventory, sales, and merchandising analytics.
-Ensure each product has a valid ID, name, and price.
-Watch for outliers (e.g., extremely high or low prices).
+  - _Business logic:_ Ingest raw product records as a stream, enforce schema and add lineage metadata.
+Fail the pipeline if any record is missing a `product_id`, ensuring all products are uniquely identifiable for inventory and sales analytics.
   - _Tip:_ Run the pipeline after this step to check for product data issues and validate schema enforcement.

-  - [ ] Read as a stream from the `items` directory .- use the `RAW_PRODUCTS_PATH` variable.
+  - [ ] Read as a stream from the `items` directory - use the `RAW_PRODUCTS_PATH` variable.
   - [ ] Add `comment`: "Raw products data".
     - _Business logic:_ Comments clarify the business role and source of the product data.
   - [ ] Add `ingest_timestamp` and `source_file_path` columns.
     - _Business logic:_ These columns help track product data lineage and support troubleshooting.
-  - [ ] Cast all columns to their specified types.
+  - [ ] Cast all columns to their specified types (use <a href="SynteticDataGenerator.md">SynteticDataGenerator.md</a> for information about available columns.)
     - _Business logic:_ Type enforcement is key for analytics and reporting.
 For example, casting `price` to double ensures correct calculations.
   - [ ] **Set Failure Condition:** The pipeline must fail if `product_id` is `NULL`.
     - _Business logic:_ Product ID is required for all product-level analytics and joins.

 - **Task 4: Create `01_bronze.bronze_stores` Table**
-  - [ ] Read as a stream from the `stores` directory .- use the `RAW_STORES_PATH` variable.
-    - _Business logic:_ Store data is used for location-based analytics, performance tracking, and inventory management.
-Ensure each store has a valid ID and location.
+  - _Business logic:_ Ingest raw store records as a stream, enforce schema and add lineage metadata.
+Fail the pipeline if any record is missing a `store_id`, ensuring all stores are uniquely tracked for location-based analytics.
   - _Tip:_ Run the pipeline after this step to confirm store data is ingested correctly and matches business expectations.
+  - [ ] Read as a stream from the `stores` directory - use the `RAW_STORES_PATH` variable.
   - [ ] Add `comment`: "Raw stores data".
     - _Business logic:_ Comments help clarify the business context and source of the store data.
   - [ ] Add `ingest_timestamp` and `source_file_path` columns.
     - _Business logic:_ Track store data lineage for audits and troubleshooting.
-  - [ ] Cast all columns to their specified types.
+  - [ ] Cast all columns to their specified types (use <a href="SynteticDataGenerator.md">SynteticDataGenerator.md</a> for information about available columns.)
     - _Business logic:_ Type enforcement ensures store data can be joined and analyzed reliably.
   - [ ] **Set Failure Condition:** The pipeline must fail if `store_id` is `NULL`.
     - _Business logic:_ Store ID is the key for all store-level analytics and reporting.